goldin2008/Note/da.md

         - Develop histograms of obtained data to ensure the desired ranges are captured
 4. Conduct analysis
 5. Communicate the answer

+Your hypotheses will often not be supported with the first round of analysis.
+It is common to need to "go back to the drawing board" and re-develop hypotheses that are more informed than when you started.